Home or away: good places to start a blog

 - Facebook is either perfect for your business or a waste of time.
 It depends on whether your customers use Facebook or not.
 You can choose to post full articles with Facebook Notes, or just share links back to your own blog.

-- LinkedIn has a blogging feature, LinkedIn Pulse.
+- LinkedIn has a built-in blogging feature - go to your LinkedIN home page and look for the 'Write an article' button.
 The audience is more likely to suit business-to-business bloggers.
 If you don’t choose to post or re-post whole articles here, you can just share links, like with Facebook.

 - Youtube is the obvious starting point for your video posts.
 As well as giving you somewhere to put videos that you then use in your blog, you can also pick up viewers through Youtube itself.